qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/ui_selection.rst

 -----------------
 The ``ISingleSelection`` interface specifies the methods for single selection handling.
 Since the methods of the single selecting interface are re-used, the ``IMultiSelection`` only extends the interface with methods for multi selection handling.

-The re-suing of the methods requires a uniform handling for setting and getting the current selection.
+The re-using of the methods requires a uniform handling for setting and getting the current selection.
 This has been achieved by using an array for the selection handling, see ``setSelection`` and ``getSelection``.

 .. _pages/ui_selection#single_selection: